Nick Brimble: Career

 In 1968 Brimble became Youth Theatre Organiser at the Marlowe Theatre in Canterbury.
 He administered the TIE (Theatre in Education) company, which toured plays to schools in Kent.
 He also acted in the plays as well as driving the van and doing whatever else was necessary.
 At the same time he appeared in small parts for the main Marlowe Theatre Company.
 In 1970 Brimble and other members of the TIE company formed Actors' Circus, an independent company.
 The first production was Waiting for Godot at the University of Kent's Gulbenkian Theatre, in which he played Vladimir.

 Later that year, Actors' Circus performed at London's Little Theatre Club.
 Brimble then went on to work at Hull Arts Centre in Richard III with Bob Hoskins, the London Theatre Group in Macbeth with Steven Berkoff, the Palace Theatre, Watford, as well as playing a small part as a villager in the 1971 Hammer film Lust for a Vampire.

 From 1971 to 1973 Brimble worked at the Northcott Theatre repertory company in Exeter.
 He appeared in The Caucasian Chalk Circle, Julius Caesar, The Tempest, Loot, Guys and Dolls, and many other plays.
 He played Jesus in The Cornish Passion Play.

 In 1973 Brimble's television work began with Thomas Hardy's Wessex Tales, playing the part of Willowes in Barbara of the House of Grebe, with Ben Kingsley and Joanna McCallum.
 He had a semi-regular part in The Sweeney as well as appearing in guest roles in many television productions such as Softly Softly, Z-Cars, The Professionals, Space: 1999, Blake's 7, Danger UXB, and Dempsey and Makepeace.

 Brimble's film work during this time included Silver Dream Racer, Sweeney!, Who Dares Wins and Sheena.

 In 1990, Roger Corman cast him as the Monster in Frankenstein Unbound with Raul Julia, Bridget Fonda and John Hurt.
 The following year he played Little John in the film, Robin Hood: Prince of Thieves.

 Since then, he has continued to work consistently on British television and in international films, as well as radio drama and voice work.

-Other television appearances include The Professionals, To Play the King, Skallagrigg, Doc Martin, Lock Stock, Ivanhoe, The Bill, Emmerdale, The Coroner, Grantchester and many others.
+Other television appearances include The Professionals, To Play the King, The Final Cut, Skallagrigg, Doc Martin, Lock, Stock..., Ivanhoe, The Bill, Emmerdale, The Coroner, Grantchester, and many others.

 His later films include A Knight's Tale, Loch Ness, Gone Fishin', and Soulmate.